eatthoselemons/linux-config/README.md

 ### NOTES

-The config uses termite as the terminal.
-Termite however isn't supported on every os by default so you will need to run `bash newSSHConnection.sh` with the server if you want to have the ssh session work correctly (one way this presents itself is that you cannot use backspace or vim doesn't show up right)
+The config uses alacritty as the terminal.
+Alacritty however isn't supported on every os by default so you will need to run `bash newSSHConnection.sh` with the server if you want to have the ssh session work correctly (one way this presents itself is that you cannot use backspace or vim doesn't show up right)

 usage `bash newSSHConnection <username>@<ip-address>`
 example: `bash newSSHConnection user@10.0.0.1`

 Thinks to keep in mind:
-1. Note that the `newSSHConnection.sh` script only makes termite ssh work for the remote user you run the script as.
-If you use another user when you are ssh'ed over termite then you will have the same issues.
+1. Note that the `newSSHConnection.sh` script only makes alacritty ssh work for the remote user you run the script as.
+If you use another user when you are ssh'ed over alacritty then you will have the same issues.
 Run `tix -x termite.terminfo` as the remote user you are wanting to work as

 Tridactyl config:
 set interface to work in the center rather than the bottom:
 `:colorscheme shydactyl`

+This uses gnupg as its ssh agent.
+If you need to add an ssh key just use the ssh-agent commands as you would with the original ssh-agent.
+For example:
+`ssh-add ~/.ssh/my_private_key`

 ### Config Notes
 #### mouse